Anxiety meds for dogs

 - Urinating in the house

 I am profoundly aware of when something is different in my dog’s behavior.
-I am also aware that at any point my dog poses a risk to herself or to me, my first action is to get her to the vet to immediately find out what is wrong.
+I am also aware that at any point, my dog poses a risk to herself or me.
+My first action is to get her to the vet to find out what is wrong immediately.

-While calming pills for dogs seems a simple answer to a multitude of problems, the answer can be a little more complicated than that.
+While calming pills for dogs seems a simple answer to many problems, the answer can be a little more complicated than that.